lacounty-isab/workshops/docusaurus/docs/git/branches/ex-noconflict.md

 It's time to merge the `B1` branch to `master`.
 It's hard to remember what's happened on either of these two branches since the split occurred; and that's fairly realistic.
-So we'll start with using the `git log` command technique to check what has occurred on each branch before starting the merge.
+So we'll start using the `git log` command technique to check what has occurred on each branch before starting the merge.

 1. Summarize commits on `master` since `B1` split from `master`.